 The picnic-inspired course included a raspberry spicy mustard sauce, fresh cheese, pretzel, green tomatoes, and a pale wheat ale from Ithaca Beer Co.

 Dessert followed.
-I enjoyed both dessert wines that were served, which surprised me as I often find them too sweet.
+I enjoyed both dessert wines served, which surprised me as I often find them too sweet.

 The tabletop grilling of the apricots in our last dessert offered a playful finale to an excellent dinner.

-Plus, we had a taste of Laird's Apple Brandy, produced by Laird & Company, the oldest distillery in the United States (dating back over 200 years).
+Plus, we tasted Laird's Apple Brandy, produced by Laird & Company, the oldest distillery in the United States (dating back over 200 years).

 I ended my coffee-themed dinner with a cappuccino.
 And we were provided gift bags with granola in mason jars.